 Disclaimer: All investing and speculation carries risk.
 Don’t risk money you can’t afford to lose.
 This content is for educational and informational purposes only.
 Nothing here constitutes financial advice.
 Consult a licensed financial advisor before making any investment decisions.
+This page includes some of the more high risk activities for theoretical explanation, not to endorse them; this page may contain more esoteric concepts and are included for breadth of knowledge and not to encourage these methods (even the brightest minds have lost fortunes attempting advanced methods, including greats like Issac Newton; who also failed in attempts at literal alchemy.)

 Financial alchemy is about turning time, knowledge, and other people’s money into value.
 For example, if your business raises $1M to start but is worth $4M post-launch, you’ve created $3M in value.